RmndB/three-js-sandbox/README.md

 # three-js-sandbox

-Low poly 3D scene project using three.js and WebGL.
+Low poly 3D scene using three.js and WebGL.